A Modal Decomposition Approach to Topological Wave Propagation: Modal decomposition of propagating topological wave

 \subsection{Modal reconstructions for narrow- and broad-band inputs}

 The proposition that the propagation topological wave is the result of a few key eigenmodes (Fig~\ref{FIG:modal_decomp}) may be further tested by studying the relationship of the modal decomposition to changes in topological wave behavior.
 Namely, interplay between modal dynamics and topological wave propagation may be furthered by establishing the relationships between interface energy concentration and the underlying modal spectrum.

-It is well established that the amount of energy retained on the interface for an insulator of a given contrast is determined by the frequency and bandwidth of the input excitation.
-This is, of course, due to a narrower region of the dispersion band diagram receiving excitation as the Gaussian wave-vector of a windowed signal narrows in the frequency domain~\cite{Ditri1994}.
-Since the topological mode exists in the band-gap of the 2D system, one must utilize the infinite-strip \textit{supercell} dispersion to gain inference regarding appropriate excitation of the topological wave.
+It is well established that the amount of energy retained on the interface of a topological insulator is in part determined by the contrast parameter.
+When the contrast is raised, greater localization occurs at domain boundaries corresponding to increased spectral localization of the edge states, but at the cost of diminishing the concentration of Berry curvature at the valleys~\cite{Qian2018,Eisenberg2019} and increasing the prominence of backscatter due to intervalley mixing~\cite{Zhu2018}.
+The other determining factor is the bandwidth of the input excitation.
+As the number of forcing periods in the windowed tone burst increases, the corresponding Gaussian curve in the frequency domain narrows and a more concentrated spectral subspace receives the majority of the excitation energy~\cite{Ditri1994}.

+Since the topological mode exists in the band-gap of the 2D system, one may utilize the semi-infinite \textit{supercell} dispersion to gain inference regarding the admissible spectrum of the topological wave.
 The supercell dispersion curve is derived from a column-strip of the configuration 1 interface lattice (Fig~\ref{FIG:infinite_strip_dgm}(a)).
-Applying periodic boundary conditions on the left and right boundaries, fixing the top and boundaries, and inserting an assumed Bloch solution in the $x$-direction (Fig~\ref{FIG:infinite_strip_dgm}(b)), the dispersion relation for the supercell is recovered.
+Applying periodic boundary conditions on the left and right boundaries, fixing the top and bottom boundaries, and inserting an assumed Bloch solution in the $x$-direction (Fig~\ref{FIG:infinite_strip_dgm}(b)), the dispersion relation for the supercell is recovered.
 The supercell dispersion relation will be denoted as $\tilde{\omega} = \tilde{\omega}(\kappa_x)$ (Fig~\ref{FIG:infinite_strip_dgm}(c)).
-The key result is that a band now exists in the band gap which corresponds to the topological band of the finite system.
-Moreover, the \textit{effective bandwidth} of the topological band may be defined as~\cite{Du2020},
+The key result is that a band now exists in the band gap which corresponds to the topological band of the finite system which can be used to define the \textit{effective topological bandwidth} as~\cite{Du2020},